by Mike Ratliff

 The Spirit-led believer is humble because they can do nothing without God.
 They approach God recognizing their utter spiritual bankruptcy before Him.

 17 The sacrifices of God are a broken spirit;

 A broken and a contrite heart, O God, You will not despise.
 Psalms 51:17 (NASB)

 They recognize they are sinful when compared to God.

-But he gives more grace.
-Therefore it says, "God opposes the proud, but gives grace to the humble."
-Submit yourselves therefore to God.
-Resist the devil, and he will flee from you.
-Draw near to God, and he will draw near to you.
-Cleanse your hands, you sinners, and purify your hearts, you double-minded.
-Be wretched and mourn and weep.
-Let your laughter be turned to mourning and your joy to gloom.
-Humble yourselves before the Lord, and he will exalt you.
-(James 4:6-10)
+6 But He gives a greater grace.
+Therefore it says, “God is opposed to the proud, but gives grace to the humble.”
+7 Submit therefore to God.
+Resist the devil and he will flee from you.
+8 Draw near to God and He will draw near to you.
+Cleanse your hands, you sinners; and purify your hearts, you double-minded.
+9 Be miserable and mourn and weep; let your laughter be turned into mourning and your joy to gloom.
+10 Humble yourselves in the presence of the Lord, and He will exalt you.
+James 4:6-10 (NASB)

 There is no way for a non-believer to produce this fruit.
 Genuine Humility is a fruit of true salvation.